myGIIS — Building a Learning Platform from the Ground Up

 Scope, ambition, and the risk of building too much

 The client's ambitions were high.
 Twelve user roles.
 AI and adaptive learning on the roadmap.
-A global rollout across schools with different curricula and operational structures.
-Stakeholders who, understandably, wanted everything shipped at once.
+A global rollout across schools with different curricula.
+Stakeholders wanted everything shipped at once.

 Complexity